 - 1. Throughout Rotation:

 - a.
 Ongoing Feedback

 - Formative feedback on a daily basis between preceptor and PA Learner

 - Case Logs entered daily by the student

-- 2. Weekly throughout Rotation:
+2. Weekly throughout Rotation:

 - a.
-"Weekly Clinical Encounter Form"

-- To be completed and submitted through MEDSIS weekly during the rotation -Formative assessment
+"Weekly Clinical Encounter Form" - To be completed and submitted through MEDSIS weekly during the rotation -Formative assessment

-- 3. End of Rotation:
+3. End of Rotation:

 - a.
-"Final Clinical Rotation Evaluation Form"

-- To be completed and submitted through MEDSIS during the final week of the rotation

-- Summative Assessment used to pass/fail the rotation

-- 4. "End Rotation Exam"

-- The last Wednesday morning of each rotation will be scheduled for that rotation's web based proctored exam.
+"Final Clinical Rotation Evaluation Form" - To be completed and submitted through MEDSIS during the final week of the rotation - This is not a pass/fail evaluation.
+Also, student performance is reviewed by the competency committee to determine student progress. - 4.
+"End Rotation Exam" - The last Wednesday morning of each rotation will be scheduled for that rotation's online proctored exam.

-- 5. Clinical Hours Log

-- Submitted at the end of each rotation, signed by both student and preceptor